-The proposed use is appropriately located within an area designated for a mixture of general, intense, and highway commercial uses.
-The proposed use will not create a nuisance to existing or future uses on surrounding properties.
+The proposed use is appropriately located within an area specifically designated for a mixture of general, intense, and highway commercial uses.
+Consideration was taken to appropriately locate the proposed Tire and Lube Express on the western side of the

+Walmart building which abuts Interstate 75, where it will not create a nuisance to surrounding properties.